Tax Benefits of Conservation Easement Donations

 A landowner will pay no property tax on land that is subject to a donated Maryland Environmental Trust easement for 15 years from date of donation.
 The tax credit, however, will not apply to any residential improvements, or to a minimum of one acre around these improvements.

 At the end of the 15-year period unimproved land under donated easement will be assessed at the highest agricultural rate.
-This rate is currently $500 per acre.
 Property will qualify for this assessment rate even if the property is not actively farmed.
 If the property is in agricultural use it will be assessed at the appropriate agricultural level (See Annotated Code of Maryland Title 8-209.1 of the Tax-Property Article).
-However, the tax credit and assessment rate will not apply to any residential improvements, or to a minimum of one acre around these improvements.
+The tax credit and assessment rate will not apply to any residential improvements, or to a minimum of one acre around these improvements.

-This property tax credit only applies to conservation easements donated to us.
+This property tax credit only applies to conservation easements donated to Maryland Environmental Trust or the Department of Natural Resources.
 For the direct Annotated Code of Maryland reference to this property tax credit see Title 9-107 of the Tax-Property Article.

 The application form for the Conservation Property Tax Credit may be filed for the fiscal tax year with the County Office of the Maryland Department of Assessments and Taxation.
 A copy of the recorded Deed of Conservation Easement and the Board of Public Works approval letter must be attached to the application.